How to maximize the ‘Happy Gene’ | 4 Tips to be happy

 University of South Florida, Columbia University, and the New York State Psychiatry Institute identified a gene that appears to make women happy.
 The “happy” gene seems to bring significant happiness to women, but not men.
 The study published in Progress in Neuro-Psychopharmacology & Biological Psychiatry suggests that the low-expression of the MAOA (monoamine oxidase A) gene is associated to elevated levels of happiness in women.

-Fox Interviews TLC Expert Jada Collins on the Happy Gene
+Fox Interviews TLC Expert Jada Jackson on the Happy Gene

 So how does this happy gene affect women?